apereo/cas/developer/Contributor-Guidelines.md

 # Contributor Guidelines

 ## Licensing
-All developers that contribute source to CAS must complete and file a Jasig [Individual Contributor License Agreement](https://wiki.jasig.org/x/u4WcAQ) (ICLA).
+All developers that contribute source to CAS must complete and file a Apereo [Individual Contributor License Agreement](https://www.apereo.org/licensing/agreements) (ICLA).
 This agreement provides legal protection to both the CAS project and to individual developers while preserving copyright ownership of the author.
 Any patch or pull request submitted by a developer will only be accepted if there is an ICLA on file for the developer.